capytaine/capytaine/docs/user_manual/cookbook.rst

 .. literalinclude:: examples/custom_dofs.py
    :language: python

-The force on the "Heave" and "Bulge" dofs should be the same for both incoming wave directions.
+The diffraction force on the "Heave" and "Bulge" dofs should be the same for both incoming wave directions.
-The force on the "x-shear" dof is zero when the wave comes from the y direction.
+The diffraction force on the "x-shear" dof is zero when the wave comes from the y direction.

 Added mass of a rigid body
 --------------------------